 The awarding bodies will not apply special consideration for anything other than serious reasons.
-Special consideration can only be applied for if an event has affected the candidate's performance on the day of the exam.
+Special consideration can only be applied for if an event has affected the candidate's performance on the day of the exam and must be applied for during the exam season.